dhannywi/freecodecamp/ResponsiveWebDesign/forms/README.md

 # Building Hogwarts Acceptance Form

 One of the projects for the FreeCodeCamp's Responsive Web Design certification was building a survey form.<br>
-Being a Harry Potter fan, I reimagined the project as "What if Hogwarts embraced technology and send their potential student a QR code that links to a web form along with their acceptance letter?
+As a Harry Potter fan, I reimagined the project as "What if Hogwarts embraced technology and send their potential student a QR code that links to a web form along with their acceptance letter?
 What would that form look like?"
-Instead of students sending their owls with their notice of acceptance, this form will act as their virtual owl.
+Instead of students sending in owls with their notice of acceptance, this form will act as their virtual owl.

 Below are the User Stories: